-10.1 The Seller is liable for every legal reason without limitation
+9.1 The Seller is liable for every legal reason without limitation:

-- on the grounds of a warranty promise, unless otherwise agreed,
+- on the grounds of a warranty promise, unless otherwise agreed,or,

-10.4 The aforementioned liability provisions will also apply in the case of the Seller’s liability for his assistants and legal representative.
+9.4 The aforementioned liability provisions will also apply in the case of the Seller’s liability for his assistants and legal representatives.

 The Client’s claims against the Seller - except those mentioned in Section 8 - expire by limitation no later than one year after the time of knowledge and at the latest five years after delivery of the performance, unless unlimited liability applies pursuant to Section 9, para 1.

-12.1 The right of retention and the right to retain performance are excluded, unless the Seller does not deny the underlying counterclaims or those claims have been recognized by declaratory judgment.
+11.1 The right of retention and the right to retain performance are excluded, unless the Seller does not deny the underlying counterclaims or unless those claims have been recognized by declaratory judgment.

-13.1 The contract shall be governed by the laws of the Federal Republic of Germany excluding the laws regarding the international purchase of movable goods.
+12.1 The laws of the Federal Republic of Germany shall apply to all legal relations between the parties to the exclusion of the laws on the international purchase of movable goods.

-13.2 If the Client is a business person, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from this contract is the place where the Seller has his principle place of business.
+12.2 If the Client is a business person, a legal entity under public law or a special fund under public law, the place of jurisdiction for all disputes arising from this contract is the place where the Seller has his principle place of business.
 The same applies if the Client has no general place of jurisdiction in Germany or if his domicile or normal place of residence is not known at the time of the institution of legal proceedings.
-In any event regarding the aforementioned cases, the Seller is entitled to call the court responsible for the seat of the Client.
+In any event regarding the aforementioned cases, the Seller is entitled to appeal to the court at the Client’s domicile.